-Abbey Mead have chosen to follow the Primary Languages Network scheme, using the Stage 1 and Stage 2 units.
-By building this up over the next 3 years, we will have in place a progressive programme that ensures children are covering the skills required by the National Curriculum whilst offering the freedom to stretch pupils readily.
+Abbey Mead have chosen to follow the Primary Languages Network scheme.
+We are currently using the Stage 1 through to Stage 3 units and, by next year, each year group will follow the appropriate stage of learning.
+We will have in place a progressive programme that ensures children are covering the skills required by the National Curriculum whilst offering the freedom to stretch pupils readily.
 Each year, children will be able to build on skills and vocabulary learnt in previous years, providing them with a foundation that will equip them for further language studies.